Grantham Art Prize 2018

 |11 July 2018||

-The Grantham Institute are hosting a networking event to bring together interested parties from the RCA and Imperial.
+The Grantham Institute hosted a networking event to bring together interested parties from the RCA and Imperial.

 |24 October 2018||

-There will be a second mixer event to bring together interested students and members of Imperial.
+There was a second mixer event to bring together interested students and members of Imperial.

 |23 November 2018||